-I am entering my sophomore year at the University of North Florida.
-I am pursuing a Bachelor of Science in Coastal Biology.
-After graduating I plan to join the Peace Corps before attending graduate school to obtain a doctorate degree.
+I am entering my junior year at the University of North Florida.
+I am pursuing a Bachelor of Science in Biology with a concentration in Coastal Biology.
+After graduating I plan to attend graduate school to obtain a doctorate degree.
 I hope to one day be a biology professor and lead my own research projects.
-I am on the cross country and track team at UNF.
+I ran cross country and track at UNF for two years.
 In addition to running, I love volleyball, reading, the beach, and exploring cities to discover new coffee shops and cafes.

 I tutored students for two years in high school as part of National Honor Society.
 I have experience tutoring elementary through high school.
 Most of my background is in math and science.
-Currently, I am most experienced with chemistry.
-I also have experience with all levels of math up to Algebra.
+Currently, I am most experienced with middle school math and SAT/ACT tutoring.
 I hope to add more subjects to my credentials as I further my own education, including Biology and Calculus.

 I myself love to learn, and nothing is more exciting than understanding a concept that you were previously struggling with.
 Education is not only the key to success, it can be a fun and confidence boosting experience.
 I hope to help students discover how learning can be enjoyable and instill in them a curiosity about the natural world.
 I have a very laid back teaching style and am willing to tailor my teaching methods to most benefit the student’s style of learning.
 However, once the student has a firm grasp on a concept I hope to challenge them and encourage them to practice critical thinking.
 My goal is to help students not only memorize the material, but to help them make connections to other subjects and apply what they learned to the world.